Getting Started

 Once you have your ssh key generated, you need to add it to your VulnCheck account.
 To do so, follow the instructions below:

-1. Navivate to the Tokens & SSH Keys section
+1. Navigate to the Tokens & SSH Keys page under your user profile in the top right.

-2. Click on the New SSH Key button
+2. Click on the Add SSH Key button in the SSH Keys section.

 3. Specify a Label for this new key - this will be used to identify the key in the future